xaxay/imlab/README.md

-# Distributed Single Page Application (SPA) Approach: A Proof of Concept
+# Distributed Single Page Application (SPA): A Proof of Concept

 ## Introduction

-Welcome to our Proof of Concept (POC) for a Distributed Single Page Application (SPA) approach.
+Welcome to our Proof of Concept (POC) for a Distributed Single Page Application (SPA).
 This project showcases a simplified method for building complex web applications by enabling separate teams to independently develop and manage UI components and libraries.

 ## Target Audience

 Do you have a complex UI and want to streamline your development process, enhance collaboration, and improve the overall maintainability of your application?
-This Distributed SPA approach is designed for:
+This Distributed SPA concept is designed for:

 - **Development Teams:** Who need to work on separate components independently without waiting for other teams.
 - **Project Managers:** Looking to reduce bottlenecks and accelerate the development process.